 The movable probe is used to inform the design of the plume collimator.
-This probe sticks through a vacuum window on the coating chamber, allowing it to be rotated above the center of the target.
-The angle relative to the target plane is measured by an inclinometer as seen in Fig. \ref{fig:ion_probe}.
-An example of a 90$^{\circ}$ angle is shown in Fig. \ref{fig:target}.
-After sweeping the plasma plume and tuning the energy to be 100 eV near the target normal, an example plume collimator was made and placed over the ablation target.
-Fig. \ref{fig:probe_data} shows the collected data.
+This probe sticks through a vacuum window on the coating chamber, allowing it to be rotated above the center of the target, sweeping through a region shown in figure \ref{fig:collimator_design}.
+The angle relative to the target plane is measured by an inclinometer as seen in figure \ref{fig:ion_probe}.
+An example of a 90$^{\circ}$ angle is shown in figure \ref{fig:target}.
+After sweeping across the plasma plume and tuning the energy to be 100 eV near the target normal, an example plume collimator was made and placed over the ablation target.
+Figure \ref{fig:probe_data} shows the collected data.
 We see that we had some success collimating lower energy ions at angles greater than 90$^{\circ}$.
-We also see that data points at angles below 70$^{\circ}$ degrees do not agree with our goal of 100 eV, and should be collimated as well.
+We also see that data points at angles below 70$^{\circ}$ degrees do not agree with our goal of 100 eV, and should be collimated further in a next design.

-We use the fixed ion probe to first set the laser energy to 100 eV at the target's surface normal, and then monitor the energy periodically throughout coatings.
-We have found that during long coatings, the laser energy must be increased as a build up of coating on the vacuum side of the anti-reflective window reduces the laser energy which ablates the target.
-Degradation of laser gasses contributed to loss in laser power as well.
-Although it is extremely challenging to draw any plasma physics conclusions using the ion probe, it serves as an in-situ tool that provides basic information about the ablation plasma and helps make coatings at 100 eV ion energies consistently.
+We use the fixed ion probe to set the laser energy required to produce 100 eV C+ ions at the target's surface normal, and then monitor this energy after each full pass along the guide length (about 45 minutes for a 1 m long guide) throughout coatings.
+We have found that during long coatings, the laser energy must be increased as a build up of coating on the vacuum side of the anti-reflective window reduces the laser transmission through the window.
+Degradation of laser gasses also contributes to drops in laser power as well, as seen by laser energy measurements during coatings.
+Although it is extremely challenging to draw any plasma physics conclusions using the ion probe, it serves as an in-situ tool that provides basic information about the ablation plasma and helps make coatings at at a specific plume TOF consistently.